TortueSagace/universal_evasion_attacks/README.md

 # Versatile Evasion Attacks

 This repository contains the final code associated to my master's thesis "Metaheuristic-based Evasion Attacks on State-of-the-art Near-perfect Machine Learning Classifiers", supervised by Pr.
-Jean-Michel Dricot, president of jury for the cybersecurity master's degree at the Université Libre de Bruxelles.
+Jean-Michel Dricot,President of jury of the Master of Science in Cybersecurity at the Université Libre de Bruxelles (ULB).

 ## Context